SoftUni-Internal/interactive-content/EN/05-Debugging-Techniques/00-Debugging-Techniques.md

 ## Debugging vs. Testing

 - Testing

-    A means of initial detection of errors
+    - Is about initial detection of errors
 - Debugging

-    A means of diagnosing and correcting the root causes of errors that have already been detected.
+    - Means of diagnosing and correcting the root causes of errors that have already been detected.

 ## Importance of Debugging